aptos-labs/aptos-multi-region-bench/README.md

 ./bin/cluster.py genesis upload --apply
 ```

 From here onwards, you can use Helm to manage the lifecycle of your nodes.
-If there is any config change you want to make, you can run helm-upgrade again.
+If there is any config change you want to make, you can run `upgrade` again (NOTE: this time, without `--new`).
 If nothing has changed, running it again should be idempotent:
 ```
 # 4. Upgrade all nodes (this may take a few minutes)
-time ./bin/cluster.py helm-upgrade
+time ./bin/cluster.py upgrade
 ```

 ## Scripts Reference